 More Time to Emotionally Recover

 This is a traumatic time in your life, and you probably will not feel like making decisions every day.
-Your financial guide has no financial incentive to sell you a product, so you can take your time making the right decision for you.
-You can focus more on your well-being than on remembering what you must do next.
+It is fine for you to take your time making the right decision for you.
+Spend more time focusing on your well-being than on remembering what you must do next.

 Someone By Your Side For The Long Haul

 Once the chaos settles down (and it will), you still have help a phone call, email, or text away.
 You know that “steering corrections” can happen to keep your plan running smoothly.
 You have new opportunities and risks pointed out to you before you reach them.